Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 Sometimes communicating in English is challenging.
 If training for the CELPIP reading test on your own feels daunting, it may be a good idea to look for good CELPIP preparation courses.
 There are several preparation courses of varying lengths and formats available today.
 Apart from gaining confidence, you will also have access to additional training materials and would get to practice with fellow students having different skill levels.

-When you’re ready to book your test, you can consider taking CELPIP at Ashton Testing Services at one of the test centres located in Vancouver and Abbotsford, BC.
+When you’re ready to book your test, you can consider taking CELPIP at ATS at one of the test centres located in Vancouver BC.

 Most importantly, don’t stress over the CELPIP test.
 Remember that if you’re not satisfied with your scores the first time around, you always have the option of retaking the exam.